TylerTemp/SaintsField/README.md

 Draw an info box above/below the field.

-It can also be directly applied on a class/struct definition.
+It can also be directly applied on a class/struct definition, to act like a comment.

 *   `string content`